liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ![Figure 3.9: When creating a site from a site template, you need to choose whether the site template should be copied into the site's public pages or private pages.](../../images/creating-site-from-site-template.png)

-Site templates are very powerful for managing many similiar sites.
+Site templates are very powerful for managing many similar sites.
 Let's look further at how they work.

 ## Using site templates

-Site Templates can be administered in the Control Panel within the portal section of the left menu.
+Site Templates can be administered from the Control Panel.
+To get started, click on *Site Templates* in the Portal section of the Control Panel.

 Creating or modifying a site template is done using the same tools used to manage a site.
 You can use these tools to add a hierarchy of pages.
 Each page